Technical and Professional Writing

 Satisfies Cultural Literacy requirement: No

 Satisfies General Education requirement: No

 Introduces technical and professional communications.
-Students compose, design, revise, and edit effective letters, memos, reports, descriptions, instructions, and employment documents Emphasizes precise use of language and graphics to communicate complex technical and procedural information safely, legally and ethically.
-Prerequisites: WR 121, basic computer literacy, and intermediate word processing skills.
+Students compose, design, revise, and edit effective letters, memos, reports, descriptions, instructions, and employment documents.
+Emphasizes precise use of language and graphics to communicate complex technical and procedural information safely, legally and ethically.
+Recommended: basic computer literacy and word processing skills.
+Prerequisites: WR 121.
 Audit available.